EwaldBorger/AdventOfCode2025/readme.md

 align.
 Opted to first make a todo list and then go through it to calculate, could have been done in one pass.

+For gemini, the 4 tries was my bad... they all returned a wrong answer, but the test input was just formatted wrong... after fixing attempts 1, 2 and 4 just worked correctly on the test input and day6.txt.

 ### Part 2 ⭐ 9077004354241

 Well, that took some head scratching.
 I know there are ways to rotate arrays and such, ended up just looping a lot.